thephpleague/csv/README.md

 The easiest way to get started is to add `'/path/to/Bakame/Csv/src'` to your PSR-0 compliant Autoloader.
 Once added to the autoloader you can start manipulating CSV files as explain below:

-Usage
+Loading and Saving CSV
 -------

 Before manipulating you CSV data, you must first be able to load and save you CSV.
 In order to do so, the library provides you the `Bakame\Csv\Codec` class.

-### The Codec Class.

-Before using the class you may need to set the csv controls characters.
-You can do it on the class constructor or use the appropriate setter method like below:
+Using this class is quiet straight forward and you can optionally set the CSV delimiter, enclosure and/or escape characters as well as the file flags on the constructor or by using the appropriate setter method.

 ```php
 <?php